Non surgical rhinoplasty in Scottsdale, AZ 85260

 Frequently asked questions

 How long do PDO nose thread lift results last?
-Results typically last 12–18 months, though some patients may see shorter duration depending on individual response.
-The collagen scaffold continues to provide support after the threads themselves dissolve at four to six months, and published clinical data supports high patient satisfaction with nasal threading (Kang SH et al., 2020).
+Typically 12–18 months.
+Threads dissolve at four to six months; the collagen scaffold continues to provide support after that.
+One clinical report found high patient satisfaction in that study following nasal threading (Kang SH et al., 2020).

 Does a PDO nose thread lift hurt?
 Mild discomfort, well-managed.
-A topical anesthetic is applied to the skin first, followed by a small injectable block at the insertion site.
-During thread placement, most patients feel pressure rather than a sharp sensation.
-Tenderness at the nasal tip is common for the first two to three days and responds to over-the-counter analgesics.
+A topical anesthetic is applied first, followed by a small injectable block at the insertion site.
+During placement most patients feel pressure rather than sharp sensation.
+Tip tenderness is common for two to three days and responds to over-the-counter analgesics.

 Can Botox fix a drooping nasal tip instead of threads?
 Yes, and in many cases it is the better option.
-When the tip drops primarily during smiling or speaking, the cause is usually the depressor septi nasi muscle pulling the tip downward.
-A small amount of Botox can relax that pull and lift the tip.
-At Desert Bloom, Dr. Borakowski evaluates this at consultation and recommends Botox first when appropriate.
-PDO threads are considered when Botox alone does not achieve sufficient correction.
+When the tip drops primarily during smiling or speaking, the depressor septi nasi muscle is usually pulling it downward.
+A small amount of Botox relaxes that pull and lifts the tip.
+Dr. Borakowski recommends Botox first when appropriate.

 Why does Dr. Borakowski prefer PDO threads over fillers for the nose?
-See PDO Threads vs. Nose Fillers above for the full comparison.
+See PDO Threads vs. Dermal Fillers above for the full comparison.

 Can a PDO nose thread lift fix a crooked or asymmetrical nose?
-Subtle soft-tissue asymmetry, where one side of the tip sits slightly differently, can often be improved.
+Subtle soft-tissue asymmetry can often be improved.
 Asymmetry caused by a deviated septum, asymmetric cartilage, or a previous fracture is structural and outside what threading can address.
-Dr. Borakowski assesses this at consultation and will tell you directly which type you have and whether threading is appropriate.
+Dr. Borakowski will tell you directly which type you have.

 Am I a good candidate if I’ve had rhinoplasty before?
 Prior surgery introduces scar tissue that changes the anatomy and can complicate thread placement.
 It is not an automatic disqualifier, but it requires a more thorough assessment.

 What if a nose thread lift goes wrong?
 The most frequently reported issues are mild asymmetry, thread visibility under thin skin, and — rarely — infection at the entry point (Kim HJ et al., 2020).
-Rare serious complications are disclosed in the Side Effects and Risks section.
-If you experience worsening pain, redness, visible thread protrusion, or vision change, contact the clinic immediately.
+Serious complications are detailed in the Side Effects and Risks section.
+If you experience worsening pain, redness, or vision change, contact the clinic immediately.

 How is a PDO nose thread lift different from a liquid rhinoplasty?
-See PDO Threads vs. Nose Fillers above for the full comparison.
+See PDO Threads vs. Dermal Fillers above for the full comparison.

 Book Your PDO Nose Thread Lift Consultation in Scottsdale

-Every consultation at Desert Bloom — for any treatment — starts with a complimentary 30-minute assessment.
-Dr. Borakowski evaluates your nasal anatomy, discusses your goals, and tells you directly whether PDO nose threading is the right approach, whether Botox might resolve your concern first, or whether a surgical consultation would serve you better.
+Every consultation at Desert Bloom starts with a complimentary 30-minute assessment.
+Dr. Borakowski evaluates your nasal anatomy, discusses your goals, and tells you directly whether PDO nose threading, Botox, or a surgical consultation is the right path.

 Desert Bloom Skincare